ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 queue provided by the module.
 An OpenFlow switch provides limited QoS support employing a simple queuing mechanism, where each port can have one or more queues attached to it.
-Packets sent to a specific queue are treated according to that queue’s configuration.
+Packets sent to a specific queue are treated according to that queue's configuration.
 Queue configuration takes place outside the OpenFlow protocol.
 The ``OFSwitch13Queue`` abstract base class implements the queue interface, extending the |ns3| ``Queue<Packet>`` class to allow compatibility with the ``CsmaNetDevice`` used within ``OFSwitch13Port`` objects